 - An inchoate offense is the act of preparing or intending to commit another crime.

-- Examples include attempt, solicitation, and conspiracy.
+- Examples include attempt, conspiracy, and solicitation in Arizona.

 Strict Liability Offenses